GwynethLlewelyn/online-status-insl/trunk/readme.txt

 This simple plugin with associated widget allows you to show your online status in Second Life® or any OpenSimulator grid.

-It also includes a LSL script to place inside an in-world script, which is available from the Settings menu.
+It also includes a LSL script to place inside an in-world object, which is available from the Settings menu.

 **Warning**: Versions 1.3.X and above are utterly incompatible with previous versions; you will need to add the new script to all your in-world scripted objects or your blog will not display the status at all!